Advice for repeat offenders

 Should I Consult a Solicitor?

 If you’ve been convicted of a drink driving offence in the past and you’ve been charged for another offence, you need to consider your position very carefully as the penalties can be severe.
 In every case, you are strongly advised to seek legal advice.
-You can find a criminal law solicitor in your area via Contact Law.

 - Drink Driving Law Overview